fgrabowski/fgrabowski/README.md

 Also I needed to do Frontend on my web applications, ReactJS.

-Now I am learning Rust, Python and TypeScript.
+Fluent in Java, learning Rust, Python and TypeScript.
 However before every project I choose language that fits the best and learn it.

 Current Projects: 📚Hackerspace Lucien (Python, Raspberry Pico) - Book finder, we used Led Stripes to navigate through shelf and show the book on it.